Skip to main content Skip to office menu Skip to footer

 (1)

-completes an application that includes the prospective application assistant's name, business mailing address, business telephone number, and business email address, if available; the community-based program at which the application assistant is employed and a contact name for the community-based program; a statement that the application assistant provides direct advocacy services to victims as a substantial part of the application assistant's current job duties; an agreement to adhere to the instructions and terms provided in the application assistant agreement; and an agreement not to discriminate against any applicant or program participant because of race, creed, religion, color, national origin, gender, marital status, sexual orientation, status with regard to public assistance, age, or mental, physical, or sensory disability;
+completes an application that includes the prospective application assistant's name, business mailing address, business telephone number, and business email address, if available; the community-based program at which the prospective application assistant is employed or is an approved volunteer and a contact name for the community-based program; a statement that the prospective application assistant provides direct advocacy services to victims, including assisting in the development of personal safety plans, as a substantial part of the prospective application assistant's current job duties; an agreement to adhere to the instructions and terms provided in the application assistant agreement; and an agreement not to discriminate against any applicant or program participant because of race, creed, religion, color, national origin, gender, marital status, sexual orientation, status with regard to public assistance, age, or mental, physical, or sensory disability;

 (2)